waynodiablo/Oystercard/how-to/final-project-goals.md

   - [ ] be isolated and test one piece of your own logic
   - [ ] fail if that logic breaks
   - [ ] pass if it is working
 - [ ] You should be able to articulate why any test exists (or does not exist)
+- [ ] Every feature should be tested from the user's perspective.

 ### Good distribution of work
 - [ ] Every member of the team should be able to explain, at a high level
   - [ ] why any part of the application exists (what problem it solves)
   - [ ] how any aspect of the application works
 - [ ] Every member of the team should have made commits
+- [ ] Every completed ticket has a closed/merged Pull Request

 ### Quality of work
 - [ ] Commit messages should be clear and composed of
   - [ ] a single line describing the changes made
   - [ ] a description of the problem it solves with reference to the user
 - [ ] Linter should pass on all commits
+- [ ] All commits have a low complexity score

 ### Documentation
 - [ ] Documentation should be up to date and include: